kenoi1/website/content/blogs/2025-09-15/index.md

 ## We can do better!

-Rendering via OpenGL allows for GPU optimizations and can significantly improve performance.
+Rendering via OpenGL can offload a lot of these tasks to the GPU and can significantly improve performance.
 I had known about GL properties in [SPICE](https://www.spice-space.org/) for a while now, but I kept putting it off since I really didn't want to deal with any more graphics stuff after my last attempt.

 Fast forward to last-last week, I was attending my first ever KDE Akademy in Berlin and all of a sudden gained some motivation.